 The source NG-RAN node initiates the handover preparation by sending the HANDOVER REQUIRED message to the serving AMF.
 When the source NG-RAN node sends the HANDOVER REQUIRED message, it shall start the timer TNGRELOCprep.
 The source NG-RAN node shall indicate the appropriate cause value for the handover in the Cause IE.

 In case of inter-system handover to LTE, the information in the Source to Target Transparent Container IE shall be encoded according to the Source eNB to Target eNB Transparent Container IE definition as specified in TS 36.413 [16].

-Editor’s Note: It is FFS whether the E-RABs Information List IE should be included in the Source eNB to Target eNB Transparent Container IE.
+The source NG-RAN node shall, if supported, include the E-RABs Information List IE and may indicate for each E-RAB whether downlink forwarding is proposed.

 Editor’s Note: It is pending to RAN2 whether the RRC Container IE should be encoded according to the target system.

+When the preparation, including the reservation of resources at the target side is ready, the AMF responds with the HANDOVER COMMAND message to the source NG-RAN node.

+Upon reception of the HANDOVER COMMAND message the source eNB shall stop the timer TS1RELOCprep and start the timer TNGRELOCOverall.

+If there are any PDU Sessions that could not be admitted in the target, they shall be indicated in the PDU Sessions to Release List IE.

-When the preparation, including the reservation of resources at the target side is ready, the AMF responds with the HANDOVER COMMAND message to the source NG-RAN node.If the Target to Source Transparent Container IE has been received by the AMF from the handover target then the transparent container shall be included in the HANDOVER COMMAND message.
+If the Target to Source Transparent Container IE has been received by the AMF from the handover target then the transparent container shall be included in the HANDOVER COMMAND message.

 In case of inter-system handover to LTE, the information in the Target to Source Transparent Container IE shall be encoded according to the definition of the Target eNB to Source eNB Transparent Container IE as specified in TS 36.413 [16].